 The Bioengineering Department has served the region for more than 40 years.
 With research strengths in bioinstrumentation, biomaterials and tissue engineering, biomechanics, medical imaging, and nanomedicine/nanotechnology, our faculty are leaders in their fields.
-We enjoy an association with UT Southwestern, one of the top medical schools in the U.S., and our students can take courses and conduct research in labs at either campus.
+We enjoy a joint program with UT Southwestern, one of the top medical schools in the U.S., and our students can take courses and conduct research at either campus.

-Our graduates have moved on to faculty posts at universities such as UCLA, the University of Florida and MIT, research posts at organizations such as the United States Food and Drug Administration and the Cleveland Clinics, and companies such as Abbott Laboratories, Alcon, Medtronics, and Zimmer Biomet.
+Our graduates have moved on to faculty posts at universities such as Duke, UT Austin, the University of Michigan Medical Center and the University of Pittsburgh, research posts at organizations such as the United States Food and Drug Administration and the Cleveland Clinics, and companies such as Abbott Laboratories, Alcon, Medtronics, and Zimmer Biomet.